1990 United States House of Representatives election in Vermont: General election

 Smith, a liberal Republican, was considered to have acquitted himself well in his first congressional term, and The Washington Post noted that under most circumstances he would have been considered safely assured of re-election.
 However, the presence of Sanders, who was well known in Vermont and who was considered more famous than Smith, meant that he faced a tough re-election battle.
 Sanders, a democratic socialist, had narrowly lost to Smith in 1988, which was widely attributed to the presence of a strong Democratic candidate in the form of Vermont House Majority Leader Paul N. Poirier.
-No such event occurred during the 1990 cycle, as the Democratic nominee, Professor Dolores Sandoval, held positions to the left of Sanders on several issues, with her advocating for the legalisation of heroin.
+No such event occurred during the 1990 cycle, as the Democratic nominee, Professor Dolores Sandoval, held positions to the left of Sanders on several issues, with her advocating for the legalization of heroin.
+Smith received the support of some Democrats including Poirier, former Speaker of the State House Timothy J. O'Connor, and former Governor Thomas P. Salmon.
+Other Democrats, including former governor Philip H. Hoff and Peter Welch, who was the runner-up to Poirier in the Democratic primary in 1988 and was the party's nominee for governor in the concurrent gubernatorial election, backed Sanders.

-Despite this Smith had an advantage in the polls until March 1990, when he backed a series of bills designed to alleviate the savings and loan crisis, including a bailout bill and a bill that cut funding for social programs.
+Smith had an advantage in the polls until March 1990, when he backed a series of bills designed to alleviate the savings and loan crisis, including a bailout bill and a bill that cut funding for social programs.
 Sanders used Smith's support for these plans to tie him to President George H. W. Bush, who was unpopular in Vermont, and to portray him as overly supportive of the rich.
 Smith also faced backlash from voters for his support for extensive restrictions on guns, which earned him the enmity of several gun rights organizations.
 These organizations turned to Sanders as the only viable alternative even though his positions on guns were not radically different from Smith's.
 Feeling that he was losing ground in the race, Smith ran an ad campaign attempting to tie Sanders to left-wing authoritarian regimes such as Cuba, and attacking him for his self-declared democratic socialist views.
 This decision backfired, as Smith's tactics were denounced as "red-baiting" and "McCarthyism" in the press, and many Smith backers voiced their displeasure with the campaign.

+Ultimately, Sanders defeated Smith in a landslide, claiming 56% of the vote to Smith's 39.5%.
+Sandoval was a nonfactor, receiving just over 3% of the vote.